Efficient and Scalable Neural Symbolic Search for Knowledge Graph Complex Query Answering: Experimental settings

-The BetaE benchmark \citep{ren_beta_2020} is the standard benchmark for complex question answering (CQA), primarily containing tree-form queries.
-The benchmark is comprised of three knowledge graphs (KGs): FB15k \citep{bordes_translating_2013}, FB15k-237 \citep{toutanova_representing_2015}, and NELL995 \citep{xiong_faithful_2022}.
-Specifically, the BetaE benchmark contains 14 distinct query types, with 5 types involving negation operations.
-It is important to note that the "pni" query type in BetaE is a universal first-order logic query, and is therefore excluded from the evaluation.
+Standard CQA datasets consist of queries sampled from knowledge graphs (KGs) according to predefined abstract query types.
+Table~\ref{tab:KGs} reports the statistics of the KGs used in our experiments, including the numbers of entities, relations, and edges in each split.
+In CQA, a query type is an abstract logical template that characterizes the structural form of a query, including its logical operators and variable dependencies, independent of specific entities or relations.
+Different query types capture distinct reasoning patterns and therefore pose fundamentally different computational challenges.

-The Real EFO1 benchmark~\citep{yin_rethinking_2023} proposes 10 new query types beyond the tree-from queries, with the same KGs as BetaE.
-In particular, the Real EFO1 benchmark introduces new patterns, including multi-graph, and cyclic graphs.
-The visualization of these query structures of BetaE and Real EFO1 benchmark is presented in Appendix~\ref{app:details query structures}.
+The BetaE benchmark~\citep{ren_beta_2020} is a widely used CQA benchmark that primarily focuses on tree-form queries.
+It is constructed over three KGs: FB15K~\citep{bordes_translating_2013}, FB15K-237~\citep{toutanova_representing_2015}, and NELL995~\citep{xiong2022faithful}.
+In total, the BetaE benchmark includes 14 distinct query types, among which 5 involve negation operations.

-The Smore benchmark~\citep{ren_smore_2022} considers the same tree-form queries as BetaE benchmark, but the queries are sampled from a much larger-scale KG.
-Since only the FB400K dataset with 40,0000 entities has been released, we select this KG as the large-scale benchmark.
+The real EFO1 benchmark~\citep{yin_rethinking_2023} extends BetaE by introducing 10 additional query types beyond tree-form queries, while using the same underlying KGs.
+In particular, real EFO1 incorporates more complex logical structures, including multi-branch and cyclic query graphs.
+Visualizations of the query types in both BetaE and real EFO1 are provided in Appendix~\ref{app:details query types}.

-\subsection{Evaluation Protocol}
+The Smore benchmark~\citep{ren_smore_2022} considers the same tree-form query types as BetaE but samples queries from a much larger-scale KG.
+Since only the FB400K dataset with approximately 400{,}000 entities has been released, we adopt FB400K as our large-scale benchmark.

-To evaluate the effectiveness over incomplete knowledge graphs (KGs), we adopt the evaluation scheme from \citep{ren_beta_2020}, distinguishing the answers to each query into easy and hard sets.
-Hard queries are defined as non-trivial queries that cannot be answered by direct traversal along the edges of the KG and require predicting at least one missing link in the test and validation splits.
-We assess the CQA models on these non-trivial queries by calculating the rank $r$ for each hard answer against non-answers, and we compute the Mean Reciprocal Rank (MRR) and HIT@k.
+\subsection{Evaluation protocol}

-To evaluate the efficiency, we experimentally measure the speed and running memory required to answer complex queries.
-We sample 100 queries for different query types in each benchmark and calculate the average queries per second (QPS).
-We record both the model memory and the maximum running memory during evaluations.
-For a fair comparison between models that support batching and those that do not, the running memory is calculated by excluding the model memory from the total running memory and then dividing the result by the batch size.
+Following the standard evaluation protocol for CQA over incomplete KGs~\citep{ren_beta_2020}, we evaluate models using ranking-based metrics by distinguishing query answers into \emph{easy} and \emph{hard} sets.
+Hard answers correspond to non-trivial cases that require predicting at least one missing link not observed in the training or validation graphs.
+We report Mean Reciprocal Rank (MRR) and Hits@K~\citep{hamilton_embedding_2018}.